gpremel/cascada-slave-client/README.md

 - Authentification
 - Asking the server to allocate nodes

-The code in the threads doing the computations (which would be the nodes) will be in charge when it comes to fetching new times and submitting its
+The code in the threads doing the computations (which would be the nodes) will be in charge when it comes to fetching new tasks and submitting its results

 Keep in mind that this only a view of the mind.
-For instance, if OpenCL is used to offload computations to the GPU, the master client running on the CPU would also have to submit the tasks, and read the new tasks.
+For instance, if OpenCL is used to offload computations to the GPU, the master client running on the CPU would also have to submit the tasks, and read the new values.

 The programmer is rather free to decide how he or she wants to set things up.
 While this might seem a bit confusing at first, reading the code will make things clearer.